 Skid resistance is related to the friction generated between car tyres and the road surface.
 It enables drivers to shorten their stopping distances and to follow their desired trajectories along a road.
 It depends as much on the road surface characteristics, as on the car tyres and the operating conditions.
 For the road surface, texture remains the main parameter governing its contribution to skid resistance.
 This texture is composed of a multitude of irregularity scales, but two of them (Macrotexture and Microtexture) are mainly considered to contribute to skid resistance.

-The proposed works in this paper aims to proceed to a study to identify exactly the role of these Macrotexture and Microtexture of different smoothing levels of a road surface using the ‘Dynamic Friction Model’ (DFM), a computational skid resistance model recently developed.
-The smoothing procedure of the road surface is done as following:
+The work proposed within this paper aims to proceed to a study to identify the exact role of Macrotexture and Microtexture on a road surface, by investigating the effect of different smoothing levels upon these scales using the ‘Dynamic Friction Model’ (DFM), a computational skid resistance model recently developed.
+The smoothing procedure of the road surface is conducted as following:

-The original profile of the road surface is decomposed via an Empirical Mode Decomposition method (part of the Huang Hilbert Transform (HHT)) at a multitude of fundamental profiles of different scales termed “Intrinsic Mode Functions” (IMF).
+The original profile of the road surface is decomposed via an Empirical Mode Decomposition method (part of the Huang Hilbert Transform (HHT)) to a multitude of constituent fundamental profiles of different scales termed “Intrinsic Mode Functions” (IMF).

-The first IMF is subtracted to the original profile to give birth to a smoother profile.
+The first IMF is subtracted from the original profile to give derive to a smoother profile.

-The second IMF is subtracted to that smoother to give birth to second even smoother profile.
+The second IMF is subtracted from that smoothed profile to derive a further second even smoother profile.

-So, these set of profiles display texture with different Macrotexture and Microtexture.
-The DFM is then applied to these new profiles to highlight the role of these two roughness scales.
-The results from these simulations show that For two wet road surfaces with same Macrotexture, the higher the Microtexture is, the better the skid resistance at all speeds will be, even if it exists a speed limit from which the skid resistance will start to drop.
-Also, for two wet road surfaces with same Microtexture, the higher the Macrotexture is, the later the hydroplaning will happen.
+Accordingly,, the derived two new profiles displays the texture within different Macrotexture and Microtexture.
+The DFM is then applied to these new profiles to highlight the role of the respective two roughness scales.
+The results from these simulations show that for two wet road surfaces with the same Macrotexture, the higher the Microtexture can be maintained, the better the skid resistance will be at all speeds, even at a speed limit at which the skid resistance will start to drop.
+Furthermore, for two wet road surfaces with same Microtexture, the higher the Macrotexture can be maintained, the later hydroplaning will occur.

 Keywords